philc/book-notes/business/paul graham essays.md

   you overhear.
 It's not something you have to seek out, but something you can't turn off."
 * "The conversations you overhear tell you what sort of people you're among."
   * You want "high-quality eaves dropping."
-* "Because ambitions are to some extend incompatible and admiration is a zero-sum game, each city tends to focus on one type of ambition."
+* "Because ambitions are to some extent incompatible and admiration is a zero-sum game, each city tends to focus on one type of ambition."
 * "Someone starting a startup in New York would feel like a second class citizen.
 There's already something else people in New York admire more."